web3bch/BDIPs/BDIPs/bdip-2.md

  A unique identifier for a single DApp Protocol with the specification of the DApp.

 ## Abstract
-Anyone can craete DApp ID by simply broadcasting a transaction.
+Anyone can create DApp ID by simply broadcasting a transaction.
 The transaction must have OP_RETURN output, which contains the summary of the DApp's protocol spec.
 The txid of this transaction is regarded as the DApp ID.

 ## Motivation
 Currently, private key providers (i.e. wallets) does not have a way to trustlessly get a DApps protocol spec such as,